The History Of Chicago Barbecue

 There are four distinct styles

 2) Boilbecue.
 This is a style popularized by Eastern European immigrants who arrived in Chicago in the late 1800s to rebuild the city after the the Great Chicago Fire.
 Back home in Poland, Czechoslovakia, and Lithuania, ribs were simmered in water with cabbage, onions, potatoes, and caraway, and served in a bowl as stew.
 The immigrants tasted Southern Barbecue and it's sweet sauce, loved it, so they boiled their ribs as always, and then slathered them in sauce, occasionally crisping the sauce on a grill.
 Soft and mushy, they were the original "fall off the bone" ribs, but boiling removed much of the meat flavor and all you can taste is candylike sauce.
 This style is still common all over the midwest.
+My favorite is the Gale Street Inn.

 3) Modern Barbecue.
 All across the nation the barbecue craze has seen the opening of hundreds of modern barbecue joints.
 In Chicago they have sprung up like mushrooms after a spring rain.
 Juicy tender meat is slowly roasted on huge motorized ferris wheels at precisely controlled temps in gas fired ovens with precisely measured amounts of wood smoke and rubs.
 These Southern Pride and Ole Hickory pits, in the hands of pitmasters like Barry Sorkin of Smoque BBQ, they turn out the Platonic ideal of American barbecue.

 4) Fusion Barbecue.
 While modern barbecue tends to stick to the classic Southern barbecue canon of ribs, pulled pork, beef brisket, burnt ends, chicken, and the classic sides, contemporary chefs, often classically trained chefs, have discovered barbecue and are taking it to exotic new places.
 Smoked duck confit anyone?
+My favorite is Lillie’s Q.

 The Great Migration: The first wave